CCI-Tools/cate/doc/source/developer_guide/dg_coding_conventions.rst

 Private components and properties
 ---------------------------------

--  According to PEP-8, we use a leading underscore to make components private.
+-  According to PEP-8, we use a leading underscore to denote components as private.
 -  In most cases, class instance variables should be private.
 Use the ``@property`` annotation on a getter method to export them in a controlled way.
 Think twice if you want write access.